LiliumOS/rfcs/src/rfcs/0001-rfc-policy.md

 The RFC License shall always be an Open Documentation License.

+### RFC Template

+An RFC Template shall be provided to aid in the authoring of RFCs.
+The template shall provide sections for the elements of an RFC set forth in the Content section.
+Use of the template is not required for an RFC, however.
+Modifying the template is not an RFC of its own.

 ## Security Considerations

 There are no security considerations for this RFC, as it strictly defines a policy of the Project.